Fire Foam Lawyers of HLF A Division of The Hurwitz Law Firm PC · AFFF Cancer Attorneys

 Missouri Firefighting Foam Lawsuits Against 3M Company

 Aqueous Film-Forming Foam (AFFF) is a chemical based foam commonly used to prevent or extinguish jet fuel fires at airports and military bases.
-The firefightering foam is comprised of perfluoroalkyl and polyfluoroalkyl (PFAS) chemicals.
+The firefighting foam is comprised of perfluoroalkyl and polyfluoroalkyl (PFAS) chemicals.

 Failure to warn firefighters and first responders